jaimevp54/league_of_mains/README.md

 The demo is being hosted in www.pythonanywhere.com with a begginer (Free) account.
 This way the leagueofmains.pythonanywhere.com site will expire in a maximum of three months, this is enough time for submission porpuses.

 ## Developer

 Hi! my name is Jaime Viñas from Dominican Republic, student of Telecomunications Engineering, Summoner name: Kyde and as it's made obvious in the [Demo](#demo) section, a Anivia's lover.
-Also planning to apply for a work on **Riot Games** when I finish my studies so maybe I get to know the people who judge this :D.
+I'm also planning to apply for a work on **Riot Games** after I finish my studies so maybe I get to know the people who judge this :D.

 ## Credits
 Thanks to those that even on simple ways helped me in the development of this project